kcallin/mqtt-codec/README.rst

 Usage
 ======

-The library can be used like so:
+An encode/decode cycle looks like this:

 .. doctest::